Robert Pierrepont, 1st Earl of Kingston-upon-Hull

-Family
+Early life

-He was the second son of Sir Henry Pierrepont of Holme Pierrepont, Nottinghamshire, and Frances Cavendish, daughter of the Rt.
-Hon.
-Sir William Cavendish and Elizabeth Hardwick.
-His sister became Grace, Lady Manners of Haddon Hall.
+Pierrepont was the second son of Sir Henry Pierrepont of Holme Pierrepont, Nottinghamshire, and his wife Frances Cavendish, a daughter of Sir William Cavendish and Bess of Hardwick.
+His sister became Grace, Lady Manners, of Haddon Hall.

-He married Gertrude Talbot, daughter of Henry Talbot (1554–1596) (Henry was the son of George Talbot, 6th Earl of Shrewsbury), and Elizabeth Reyner (born 1556) on 8 January 1601 in Overton Longueville, Huntingdonshire.

-The earl had five sons, the eldest of whom was his heir Henry Pierrepont, 1st Marquess of Dorchester.
-Others included Francis Pierrepont (died 1659), a colonel in the parliamentary army and afterwards a member of the Long Parliament, and William Pierrepont (1608–1679), father-in-law of Gilbert Holles, 3rd Earl of Clare, and of Henry Cavendish, 2nd Duke of Newcastle.
-Robert also had a daughter, Lady Frances (born 1615) who married Philip Rolleston, Esquire.

-In 1633 he bought Thoresby Park, where his son Henry built the first Thoresby Hall in 1670.

-Education

-He became an undergraduate of Oriel College, Oxford, in 1596 and was a benefactor in the rebuilding of the college's Front Quad.
+In 1596 he became an undergraduate of Oriel College, Oxford, and was later a benefactor in the rebuilding of the college's Front Quad.

-Life
+Career

-He was Member of Parliament for Nottinghamshire in 1601, became a JP for Nottinghamshire in 1608 and was appointed High Sheriff of Nottinghamshire in 1615.
-He was created Baron Pierrepont and Viscount Newark in 1627, being made Earl of Kingston-upon-Hull the following year.
+Pierrepont was one of the two Members of Parliament for Nottinghamshire in 1601.
+He became a JP for Nottinghamshire in 1608 and was appointed High Sheriff of Nottinghamshire in 1615.
+He was created Baron Pierrepont and Viscount Newark in 1627 and Earl of Kingston-upon-Hull the following year.

+In 1633 he bought Thoresby Park.

-He remained neutral on the outbreak of the Civil War, declaring, in what was later taken to be a prophetic curse:
+Pierrepont remained neutral on the outbreak of the Civil War, declaring, in what was later taken to be a prophetic curse:

 He eventually became a Royalist, joining King Charles, and was appointed lieutenant-general of royal forces in the counties of Lincoln, Rutland, Huntingdon, Cambridge and Norfolk.

 Whilst defending Gainsborough he was taken prisoner, and was killed on 25 July 1643, aged 58, while being conveyed to Hull by boat along the River Trent.
 Royalist forces fired at his captors from the river bank, accidentally killing the Earl whose body was cut in two by a cannonball.

+Personal life

+Pierrepont married Gertrude Talbot, a daughter of Henry Talbot (1554–1596), a younger son of George Talbot, 6th Earl of Shrewsbury, and Elizabeth Reyner (born 1556) on 8 January 1601 in Overton Longueville, Huntingdonshire.

+Pierrepont had five sons, the eldest of whom was his heir Henry Pierrepont, later created first Marquess of Dorchester.
+Other sons included Francis Pierrepont (died 1659), a colonel in the parliamentary army and afterwards a member of the Long Parliament, and William Pierrepont (1608–1679), father-in-law of Gilbert Holles, 3rd Earl of Clare, and of Henry Cavendish, 2nd Duke of Newcastle.

+Pierrepont's daughter Lady Frances (born 1615) married Philip Rolleston, Esquire.

-He was succeeded in his peerage by his son Henry.
+He was succeeded in his peerage by his son Henry, who built the first Thoresby Hall in 1670.
 The author Frances Catherine Barnard was a descendant.